TuanManhCao/digital-garden/README.md

-# Digital Garden Implementation of Next.JS
+# Digital Garden with Next.JS

 A digital garden implementation of React with Next.Js.
 It is currently not suitable for production environment.
 Also, code is written in a rush and it is not optimized yet.